 Depending on the relevant business activity, each of the fund's holdings is classified to one of the three categories "Act to avoid harm" (A), "Benefit stakeholders" (B) or "Contribute to solutions" (C).
-We calculate the percentage-weighted portfolio share of the companies within each category.
+We show the share of the portfolio holdings within each category.